veravolkova/CopilotHackathon/exercisefiles/quarkus/README.md

 ### 11. Containerize the application

 Use the Dockerfile provided to create a docker image of the application.
+There are some comments in the Dockerfile that will help you to complete the exercise.

-In this case, the full content is provided, but in order to build, run and test the docker image, you will use Copilot as well to generate the commands.
+In order to build, run and test the docker image, you can use Copilot as well to generate the commands.

-We have created a DOCKER.md file where we will document the steps to build the application (native), build the container image, run the container and test the container.
+For instance, create a DOCKER.md file where you can store the commands to build, run and test the docker image.
+You will notice that Copilot will also help you to document your project and commands.

+Examples of steps to document: Build the container image, Run the container, Test the container.